jsreport/jsreport/README.md

 - **drag and drop designer**
 - electron based studio and client application
 - new recipes using electron to print pdf
-- new default template storage using [jsreport-fs-store](https://github.com/jsreport/jsreport-fs-store)
-- extracting the core part of jsreport into the extra repository
 - sql based template storage
+- image reports
+- azure blob storage support
 - tons of new extensions, recipes, engines....